How Much Does BI Software Cost? 2023 Pricing Guide

 Since the solution is available through the cloud, there’s no initial setup fee.
 The vendor also offers an on-premise option with custom pricing for large enterprise businesses.

 GoodData – GoodData has two pricing plans that support unlimited users.
-The Professional plan starts at $12,000 per year and includes Amazon Web Services (AWS) hosting, plus self-service analytics, multitenancy and a semantic layer with reusable metrics.
+The Professional plan starts at $1,500 per month (billed annually) and includes Amazon Web Services (AWS) hosting, plus self-service analytics, multitenancy and a semantic layer with reusable metrics.
 The Enterprise plan adds on enterprise-level security (e.g., HIPAA, GDPR-S), AWS PrivateLink and 24/7 customer support by ticketing, email and phone.
 Pricing for both plans is based on a custom quote.

 IBM Cognos Analytics – IBM Cognos has three options of deployment: On Demand (cloud deployment for up to 200 users), On Cloud Hosted (supports up to 10,000 users) and Client Hosted (on-premise solution).